mediamonks/transition-component/docs/guide/muban/README.md

         // Any refs that will be forwarded to the `setupTransitionInTimelin` and
         // `setupTransitionOutTimeline` functions
       },
+      // `timeline` - This is the GreenSock timeline where the animations will be added.
+      // `elements` - This is an object that holds all of the unwrapped refs (`HTMLElement|Array<HTMLElement>`) that are provided in the refs object.
+      // `transitionContext` - This context can be used to reference other timelines and nest them in your timeline.
       setupTransitionInTimeline: (timeline, elements, transitionContext) => {
         // Add your in timeline here.
       },